Lonami/grammers/grammers-client/examples/README.md

 ## [downloader.rs]

-Downloads all media from a chat, including files located in datacenters different than your own.
+Downloads all media from a peer, including files located in datacenters different than your own.
-After logging in, the example iterates all messages of the supplied chat name, printing in the console the ID and the text for each one; videos, images, stickers and contacts are saved in the `target` folder.
+After logging in, the example iterates all messages of the supplied peer name, printing in the console the ID and the text for each one; videos, images, stickers and contacts are saved in the `target` folder.

 [ping.rs]: ping.rs